animefn/ABST/README.md

 ## Genral User FAQ

+### My videos have English (default) and Japanese (not default) audio, how do I get the output to have that non-default sweet Japanese audio?
+ABST can't and is not meant to do this.
+You need to do 2 steps.
+1- Use mkv-muxing-batch-gui [url] to keep 1 signle audio with specific language or track id and discard any other audio tracks (and preferably set that as default for consistency).
+2- Now use ASBT as usual, since the file has 1 audio only, this 1 single audio track will be used.

 ### Do I need to install the software?
 Are admin priveleges needed?
 No, the app is fully portable, you do not need to install any thing.
 Just download it and extract the archive.